HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demouninstall.md

         `ConfigEngine.bat remove-pzndemo-users -DPortalAdminPwd=<password> -DWasPassword=<password>`

 !!!note
     The database connection to the included Apache Derby database may stay open and prevent the removal of the database directory.
-If you encounter this issue, restart HCL Digital Experience and run `ConfigEngine.bat/sh remove-pzndemo-database -DPortalAdminPwd=<password> -DWasPassword=<password>`.
+If you encounter this issue, restart HCL Digital Experience and run this command: `ConfigEngine.bat/sh remove-pzndemo-database -DPortalAdminPwd=<password> -DWasPassword=<password>`.
 The directory PznDemo in the root of the Portal Personalization Workspace may also need to be removed manually.

 You have successfully removed the sample demo, database, and users.